 01 of 06

 When visiting new destinations around the world, travelers are often exposed to many hazards.
-They don’t just come from environmental threats - rather, some of the biggest problems are invisible to the human eye.
+They don’t just come from environmental threats, rather, some of the biggest problems are invisible to the human eye.

 Staying healthy while traveling requires a conscious effort from everyone boarding an airplane or entering a hotel room.
-With some preparation and knowledge about potential health threats, everyone can enjoy their next adventure without taking a tour of the local hospital.
+With some preparation and knowledge about potential health threats, everyone can enjoy their next adventures without taking a tour of the local hospital.

 02 of 06